-Condensing power stations took a leap forward as steam turbine technology started to become technically feasible in the early 1900s.
-The pioneering work of Parsons and the Swedish Ljungström brothers resulted in the dual flow turbine which significantly increased the efficiency and output power.
-However, as energy prices soared in the 1970s, the condensing power stations instantly became terrible uneconomical (efficiency from fuel to electricity is somewhere around 35% !) and were typically shifted to be auxiliary backup stations instead, given their comparable short startup time.
+Condensing power stations took a leap forward as steam turbine technology started to become technically feasible around year 1900.
+The pioneering work of Parsons, De Laval and the Ljungström brothers resulted in the dual flow turbine which significantly increased the efficiency and output power.
+However, as energy prices soared in the 1970s, condensing power stations only generating electricity instantly became terrible uneconomical (efficiency from fuel to electricity is somewhere around 35% !) and were typically shifted to be auxiliary backup stations instead, given their comparable short startup time.

 This unit at Västerås in central Sweden was built in 1915-17 with ten smaller boilers and a 7 MW turbine and generator.
 A huge vertical boiler was built in 1931 according to the absolute frontline of technology of that time.
 The design proved to be a great success and the ever increasing demand for electricity made the small boilers obsolete and a new giant vertical boiler was completed in 1937 which at that time became the largest in Europe.

 The boilers, turbines and electrical systems were exceptionally advanced of that time and the site seems to have attracted a vast number of international visitors from several countries.
 Electrical equipment manufacturer ASEA (the first 'A' in today's engineering giant ABB) was of course keen to show a working site in their home town, and this reference plant surely generated good business for them.